Impact and implementation pathways in the (MBIE) Smart Ideas proposals

 Typically, when I read a grant proposal, the first question I have for the researcher is – “Why is this important?”
 Usually, I am asking this because the proposal has not made this clear to me.
 When considering your benefit to New Zealand section, ask yourself why is this important, then ask again and again until you are no longer talking about developing a new product or process, or finding the difference between process x and y.
 The question you need to answer is, how is your potential innovative discovery or solution going to make a difference?
 In what way will it make a difference, and how will this happen?

 If I find or create X, then user group Y can do Z, which will change, create, solve (insert the problem or solution here).
 Think pieces of a puzzle, which part are you providing, and what is the longer-term big picture benefit of that.
 Reviewers are looking for both the scale of the benefit, value over and above what would occur routinely, and extent of benefit with more widespread benefits scoring higher than narrow benefits.

 When writing this section, start with a strong reason for why your work is essential, set the context of the problem and then discuss how your work provides a potential solution and in what way that benefit will be realised.
-I strongly suggest that you align your work with a current need that is backed of strategi importance to New Zealand.
-Access the information from government reports or policies and cite the report or article, or even use a quote, to show that your work the link between your work and an identified current need.
+I strongly suggest that you align your work with a current need of strategic importance to New Zealand.
+Access the information from government reports or policies, cite the report or article, or even use a quote to show the link between your work and an identified current need.

 Some things to consider –

 - The elements within this section should align with or link to other parts of the application.
 For example, your benefits to New Zealand are realised by this pathway, so make sure that the pathway leads to what you have previously outlined in that section.